Heat Up With This Low Carb Jalapeno Poppers Recipe!

-- If you can’t eat dairy, replace all the cheese with guacamole or something else you like that’s spreadable, like vodka or marinara sauce (we used some guacamole in additional to cream cheese this time!).
+- If you can’t eat dairy, replace all the cheese with guacamole or something else you like that’s spreadable, like vodka sauce or marinara sauce (we used some guacamole in addition to cream cheese this time!).

 - Once you slice the jalapenos in half and stuff with cheese, you can put the two halves back together and then wrap in bacon (in which case do not cut your bacon in half!).